Boxing Day (2021 film): Plot

 Melvin "Smelly" Mckenzie (Aml Ameen) is a British immigrant living in Los Angeles.
 After the release of his new book he is prompted to go back home to London for the first time in two years in order to promote his book.

-Melvin and his American almost-fiancée Lisa Dixon (Aja Naomi King) journey to London to meet his lovable but dysfunctional Caribbean-British family.
+Melvin and his American almost-fiancée Lisa Dixon (Aja Naomi King)- Melvin proposed to her but she threw up before she could explicitly respond- journey to London to meet his lovable but dysfunctional Caribbean-British family.

-While there, things become complicated by the presence of Melvin's ex-girlfriend and global superstar Georgia (Leigh-Anne Pinnock) who is still has unresolved feelings for him and is very close with the family he left behind.
+While there, things become complicated by the presence of Melvin's ex-girlfriend and global superstar Georgia (Leigh-Anne Pinnock) who still has unresolved feelings for him and is very close with the family he left behind.

 At the hotel Lisa bumps into Georgia, neither one of them aware of their mutual lover.
 She fawns over the star, asking for a selfie which gets uploaded to Instagram, so Melvin's family see he's in town.

 When Melvin is on the TV chat show promoting his book, none other than Georgia (Gigi) is the musical guest.
 They hadn't seen each other since his parents announced their divorce that fateful Boxing Day, as he disappeared to LA.
 His sister Boobsy is there as well, as she's Gigi's manager.

 Directly afterwards in the hotel lobby, Melvin and Lisa are trying to leave so he can talk to his mom about Lisa before everyone else arrives.
 She sees Georgia, and tries to introduce her to her fiancé Melvin.
 Seeing each other from afar, trying to avoid each other, they inadvertently and literally bump into each other.

 In the car on the way to his mum Shirley's, Lisa chews Melvin out for not telling her his ex is the famous singer.
-Simultaneously Gigi is pouring out her heart to Boobsy, detailing the fantasy scenario she'd built up in her mind about reconciling with him.
+Simultaneously Gigi is pouring out her heart to Boobsy, detailing the fantasy scenario she'd built up in her mind about reconciling with Melvin.